Rectified spirit: United States

 "Grain spirit" is a legal classification for neutral spirit that is distilled from fermented grain mash and stored in oak containers.

 Retail availability

 Availability of neutral spirit for retail purchase varies between states.
-States where consumer sales of high-ABV neutral spirit are prohibited include California, Florida, Hawaii, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, Nevada, North Carolina, Pennsylvania, Iowa, and West Virginia.
+States where consumer sales of high-ABV neutral spirit are prohibited include California, Florida, Hawaii, Maine, Maryland, Minnesota, New Hampshire, Nevada, North Carolina, Pennsylvania, Iowa, and West Virginia.
 In Virginia, the purchase of neutral spirits requires a no-cost "Grain Alcohol Permit", issued "strictly for industrial, commercial, culinary or medicinal use".
 In 2017, Virginia approved the sale of up to 151 proof neutral spirits at its ABC stores without a permit.
 Pennsylvania sells 151 proof without a permit but requires one for 190 proof.

 European Union

 Legal definition

 Under EU regulations, alcohol used in the production of some spirit drinks must be "ethyl alcohol of agricultural origin", which has to comply with the following requirements: